-If you come to one of our services, you’ll be welcomed at the door by a member of our welcome team.
+If you come to one of our services in person, you’ll be welcomed at the door by a member of our welcome team.
 If you let them know that you are visiting us for the first time, they will be happy to show you where things are, and if you would like they would be happy to introduce you to someone to sit with.

 In pre-Covid times, on Sundays we usually have three services.
 Our 9am service lasts for about an hour and fifteen minutes.
 For very young children there is a crèche room available, though you will need to look after your children there (there is an audio feed from the main worship hall).
-A typical service will include worship songs, led by one of our bands which include guitars, drums, keyboard, singers and sometimes orchestral instruments, prayers, and a talk of about 20 minutes from one of our ministers or a visiting speaker on a bible passage, including its relevance and application to you today.
+A typical service will include worship songs, led by one of our bands which include guitars, drums, keyboard, singers and sometimes orchestral instruments, prayers, and a talk of about 25 minutes from one of our ministers or a visiting speaker on a bible passage, including its relevance and application to you today.

-After all our services we have great coffee in the foyer area downstairs in the church centre.
+After our morning services we have great coffee in the foyer area downstairs in the church centre.
 At the moment we have Virtual Coffee via Zoom.